Kraftwerk mixes art with music in sell-out shows

 The group dates back to 1970 when Hutter and Florian Schneider began the Kraftwerk project at their Kling Klang Studio in Duesseldorf, experimenting with electronic music and creating images of the future and the digital age.

-Their international breakthrough came in 1974 with "Autobahn" and they went on to build a strong following for using robotic and technical innovations in performances as well as computerised compositions.
+Their international breakthrough came in 1974 with "Autobahn" and they went on to build a strong following for using robotic and technical innovations in performances as well as computerized compositions.

 They are credited for being the godfathers of synthpop, hip-hop and all range of electronic offshoots and cited as an inspiration for groups like Joy Division, Orchestral Manoeuvres in the Dark, and Human League.

-In the past two decades Kraftwerk has produced little new material which some critics put down to the fact that synthesisers and electronics are now fully integrated into mainstream pop and dance music.
+In the past two decades Kraftwerk has produced little new material which some critics put down to the fact that synthesizers and electronics are now fully integrated into mainstream pop and dance music.

-The retrospective performances at the Tate Modern, titled "The Catalogue 1 2 3 4 5 6 7 8", were their first London dates since 2004 and the crowd, handed 3D glasses on entry, was dominated by middle-aged men on Wednesday.

 The show started with robotic figures in suits towering out of the screen over the audience as the group performed "The Robots" before a Volkswagen Beetle sped up and down a motorway to their hit song "Autobahn".